Sleitnick/Knit/README.md

 1. Place Knit within your project.
 1. Use Rojo to point Knit to ReplicatedStorage.

-Please note that it is vital for Knit to live directly within ReplicatedStorage.
-It cannot be nested in another instance, nor can it live in another service.
-This is due to other parts of Knit needing to reference back to the Knit module.

 ## Basic Usage

 The core usage of Knit is the same from the server and the client.
 The general pattern is to create a single script on the server and a single script on the client.
 These scripts will load Knit, create services/controllers, and then start Knit.